k-taiga/sample-amazon-bedrock-agentcore-onboarding/04_identity/README.md

 # AgentCore Identity Integration

-This implementation demonstrates **AgentCore Identity** with OAuth 2.0 authentication using existing Cognito M2M setup from the Gateway.
+This implementation demonstrates **AgentCore Identity** with OAuth 2.0 authentication using the existing Cognito M2M setup from the Gateway.
 The `@requires_access_token` decorator provides transparent token management for secure agent operations.

-## Architecture Flow
+## Process Overview

 ```mermaid
 sequenceDiagram